-

 - V. I. Bauman

-These curves can serve as a guide when choosing a combination of points that is advantageous for direct intersection, and in this regard, they seem to be more rational than those shown in the diagram, 2 curves of equal accuracy.
-The latter curves retain their value for graphical or mechanical balancing of the position of a point determined from more than two points.
-In this case, using these curves, we can easily determine all the definitions of a point corresponding to a given combination and can take it into account when deriving the balanced value of the coordinates of the latter.
+These curves can serve as a guide when choosing a combination of points that is advantageous for direct intersection; and in this regard, they seem to be more rational than the curves of equal accuracy shown in Fig. 2.
+The latter curves retain their value for the graphical or mechanical balancing of the position of a point determined from more than two points.
+In this case, using these curves, we can easily determine the weight corresponding to a given combination of points and take it into account when deriving the balanced value of the coordinates of the latter.

 -